worldcoin/idkit-js/packages/react-native/README.md

-		bridge_url?: string,            // Optional: URL to a custom bridge verification_level?: string,    // Optional: Minimum verification level action_description?: string,    // Optional: Human-readable action description partner?: boolean               // Optional: Whether this is a partner app }
+		bridge_url?: string,            // Optional: URL to a custom bridge verification_level?: string,    // Optional: Minimum verification level action_description?: string,    // Optional: Human-readable action description partner?: boolean,              // Optional: Whether this is a partner app face_auth?: boolean            // Optional: Require Face Authentication before issuing a proof }
 )
 ```

+#### Face Authentication

+If you set `face_auth: true`, the wallet requires Face Authentication before issuing a proof for this request.
+If Face Authentication fails or is not performed, no proof will be issued.
+If you receive a proof for a `face_auth: true` request, Face Authentication has already succeeded.
+Server-side verification remains unchanged; validate the proof as usual.

 #### Methods